Atoa CLI

 Test triggers are sandbox-only by design.
 If you pass --env production,

-the CLI warns on stderr and proceeds with your active profile’s sandbox key
+the CLI warns you and proceeds with your active profile’s sandbox key

 anyway — this prevents accidentally driving fake events at your live customers.